jiisoft/jiiframework.ru/docs/guide-en/start-installation.md

 ## Installation from boilerplate
 Jii has a few examples, which are also boilerplates for application quick deployment.
-Boilerplates will help you grasp the idea and functionality of Jii and present how to create new application.
+Boilerplates will help you to grasp the idea and functionality of Jii and to present how to create a new application.

 Currently the following boilerplates are available:
 - [Hello](https://github.com/jiisoft/jii-boilerplate-hello) - Include HTTP server, router, single controller, layout and single view, presenting "Hello World"